python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/how-to-contribute-a-page.md

 ## Writing the Page
 Files representing pages are in `.md` (Markdown) format, with all-lowercase filenames and spaces replaced with `-` characters.

-Each page must include required metadata, and optionally additional metadata to modify appearance of the page.
+Each page must include required metadata, and optionally additional metadata to modify the appearance of the page.
 The metadata is written in YAML-like key-value pairs, and should be enclosed in triple dashes `---` *at the top of the markdown file*.

 **Example:**